novelmartis/novelmartis.github.io/misc.md

   - Correction to the first tweet - the accepted papers can be found [here](https://ccneuro.org/2018/Papers/AcceptedPapers.asp)

 <p class="message">
-  Some useful resources on the internet.
+  Useful resources on the internet.
 </p>

 - [Installing LaTeX and TexMaker on a Mac](https://thetechsolo.wordpress.com/2016/01/28/latex-on-mac-the-easy-way/)